DOCTOR OF MUSICAL ARTS

 Dr. Khomyakov is an on-going jury-member of ISAM international Piano Competition (Michelstadt, Germany), Pacific Musical Society Music Competition (San Francisco, CA), Yuri Yegorov Open Piano Competition (Kazan, Russia), LANSUM International Music Festival and Competition (Los Angeles, CA), numerous national MTNA competitions in the United States.

 Vladimir Khomyakov is regularly giving piano master-classes in Russia, China, Europe, countries of Latin America and in the United States.
 Dr. Khomyakov is holding a visiting faculty position of the University of Southern California, and also is on the music faculty of the Saddleback College (Mission Viejo, CA).

 He has several published recordings on CD and DVD; his performances are broadcast on radio and television in Germany, Belgium, Russia, South Korea, China, Canada, and the United States.

 Being a graduate of both European and US top musical schools, Dr. Khomyakov absorbed the very best teaching skills from the both ends of the world.
-Over the past 10 years Dr. Khomyakov accumulated incomparable international teaching experience.
-His pedagogical talent was appreciated during his teaching at Moscow Conservatory and USC Thornton School, and has been recognized with numerous top-level awards.
+Over the past 13 years Dr. Homyakoff accumulated incomparable international teaching experience.
+His pedagogical talent was appreciated during his teaching at Moscow Conservatory, Saddleback College and USC Thornton School, and has been recognized with numerous top-level awards.

 HIs piano teaching incorporates music theory and ear training from the child's very first steps in music, which is extremely important for fast and successful development of a young pianist.
 The materials used during the lessons are exclusive, and go far beyond the typical theory books available in the US, allowing more systematic, deep and intensive learning.